MugoSquero/LibreTotal/README.md

 - Supports searching for file hashes, IP addresses, domains or URLs
 - Displays detailed information from VirusTotal about the searched item
 - No JavaScript code, only HTML and CSS
+- It does not requires VirusTotal API key to search

 ## Requirements